tfausak/tfausak.github.io/_posts/2015-03-12-thoughts-on-assembly.md

 Ledger tracks your expenses on the web.
 I wrote the back end in Haskell and the front end in JavaScript with React.
 It is a complete working application, and I hosted it on OpenShift.
-You can try it out at [ledgerreact-fausak.rhcloud.com][4].

 I started the transition to Assembly by answering questions about my project.
 What was the point of it?
 To easily track expenses